freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ##### Ensure the CI checks are passing:

-Before merging any pull request, make sure that GitHub is reporting all checks to be passing (green check marks) on the pull-requests.
+Before merging any pull request, make sure that GitHub is reporting all checks to be passing (green check marks) on the pull requests.
 If you see any of the checks failing, please investigate and clarify the root cause.
 Is the change being made breaking our tests?
 Will the site build correctly if the PR is merged?
 These checks are critical for the stability of the platform.

 > [!WARNING]
 > Merging a PR that fails CI/CD checks can cause difficulties for all stakeholders, including the dev-team and contributors.